Removal of Institutional Charges and Removal of Financial Aid Policies

 |3rd "week":||75% of tuition charges removed, drop fee assessed|

 |4th "week":||50% of tuition charges removed, drop fee assessed|

 |5th "week":||25% of tuition charges removed, drop fee assessed|

 |6th "week" or later:||all tuition charges remain, drop fee assessed|

-Students requesting medical or hardship financial considerations must do so in writing to the Student Financial Services Office within 30 days of point of notice, otherwise the above percentages of tuition removal will be used.
+Students requesting medical or hardship financial considerations must do so in writing to the Student Accounts Office within 30 days of point of notice, otherwise the above percentages of tuition removal will be used.